Tel: 07899 920075

 Part of my research for this blog includes recent articles I read from the World Economic Forum (WEF) which argued that the way we acquire the skills needed for jobs will have to change – to allow for perpetual, renewable skills development.
 These articles imagined a future where education, employers and individuals work together in an entirely new way – through full collaboration thus enabling lifelong and perpetual learning so that everyone can participate in the Fourth Industrial Revolution.

-I love a table and the one below from the WEF highlights skills that are declining in importance and those that are growing.
+highlights skills that are declining in importance and those that are growing.
 I find it fascinating reading, not least because it means that talent management and development will need to be front and centre of the growth strategy for businesses.

 But if all this talk of revolutions makes you panic - don't worry!
 There are some simple ideas that can help you and your business to focus.
 For example, ask your customers: why are they choosing you?
 Identify your core business, recognise how you attract and retain your customers and find your niche.
 From that, your People Strategy will flow.
 And for help truly harnessing your workers creativity and potential – you know where to come ;)